tiko2401/Cooperation-Deep-RL/Readme.md

 ## Further files

 The trained weights are saved in the "checkpoint" files as a PyTorch state dictionary.
-In order to load the trained weights and continue training based on those weights, the _retrain_ hyperparameter needs to be set to _True_.